mrismanaziz/Reforestation/README.md

-## What did the doctor say to the gingerbread man who broke his leg?
-Try icing it.
+## Why did the half blind man fall in the well?
+Because he couldn't see that well!